obiba/opal-doc/web-user-guide/my-profile.rst

 * **Default**, the user permissions apply,
 * **Read only**, no data can be imported, nor modified/deleted.
 Individual-level data are still accessible.
 * **Read only, without individual-level data**, no data can imported/exported, nor modified/deleted/extracted.
-Only reporting, analysis or DataSHIELD actions can be performed.
+Only analysis or DataSHIELD actions can be performed.

 Project Tasks
 ^^^^^^^^^^^^^